matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 {{% added-in v="1.19" %}}

-When Alice invites Bob to an encrypted room, she might want Bob to have access to messages that were previously sent in that room, subject to the [history visibility](#room-history-visibility) setting of the room.
+When Alice invites Bob to an encrypted room, that room might be set up for Bob to have access to messages that were previously sent in that room, subject to the [history visibility](#room-history-visibility) setting of the room.
+Because the key material is not available on the server, Alice MUST share the decryption keys of messages visible according to the history visibility setting so Bob can read the message history.

 Alice does this by constructing an [encrypted key bundle](#construction-and-sharing-of-the-key-bundle) and sharing it with Bob